~2014 - 2015~

 Important for Parents AND Students:

-Supplies: Please make sure your child brings paper and a pencil to my class everyday.
+Supplies: Please make sure your child brings a pencil to my class everyday.
 They are required to complete a daily sponge activity, social skills word and social skills journal everyday when they come into class.
 Practicing good social skills does include being prepared for each and every class.

 Dress code: Please make sure your child obeys the school dress code.
 Any student who is observed out of dress code will be sent to the school office.
 Administrators make decisions based on the situation but consequences can include, but are not limited to: after-school detention, lunch detention, school referral, and/or In-School suspension.
 Practicing good social skills does include following school rules and policies.